Library and Information Services Management (Distance Learning)

-We have an international reputation for teaching and research in library management and the latest ideas are fed directly into the Library and Information Services Management MA programme.
+We have an international reputation for teaching and research in library management and the latest ideas are fed directly into the programmes.

 You will be taught via the University’s Virtual Learning Environment and specialised distance-learning software, which delivers lectures, seminars and tutorials online in real-time.
 If you cannot attend live sessions you will be able to catch up on recordings and take part asynchronously in discussions using online fora.